 Keeping ALL medications out of the cabin helps ensure the safety of all campers.
 All unused medications will be placed in your camper’s luggage on closing day.

-Medications are dispensed by the medical staff at breakfast (8:00 am), lunch (12:30 pm) and dinner (5:30 pm )at the Dining Hall and at bedtime at the Health Center.
+Medications are dispensed by the medical staff at breakfast, lunch, and dinner, at the Dining Hall and at bedtime at the Health Center.
 If your camper's medication schedule is different, please discuss with the medical staff when you turn in your camper's medications during Check In.

 PREVENTIVE HEALTH MEASURES BEFORE AND DURING CAMP:

 ANNUAL PHYSICALS - A completed Camp Health Examination Form must be completed for each camper.
 The front is completed and signed by a parent and the back is to be completed, signed and dated by a licensed physician.
 The physical date must fall within 24 months of the camper’s arrival at camp.

 HEAD LICE PREVENTION - If your child has had head lice or has been exposed through a friend or family member, please have a nurse or physician carefully check your child’s scalp before opening day.
 The presence of head lice should be treated and then rechecked before coming to camp.
 Please also ask the camp nurse to check your camper's scalp prior to your departure.